 Radwagon Electric Cargo Bike

-This cargo e-Bike, which means that it as a designated section on the back for bags and other cargo, has a 48V lithium-ion battery.
+This cargo e-bike, which means that it has a designated section on the back for bags and other cargo, has a 48V lithium-ion battery.
 It is on the higher end of the motor spectrum at 750W, which offers higher and more powerful speeds, especially ideal if you are carrying cargo.